min2ha/ukwa-site/content/target/21682/index.en.md

   "subject": null
 }

-# Gavin Newlands for Paisley and Renfrewshire North

 Gavin Newlands, Scottish National Party (SNP) candidate for Paisley and Renfrewshire North in the 2015 UK General Election.